 Contact The Browne Firm online today or call (914) 290-5622 to speak about planning your estate.
 Our estate planning lawyer in Westchester County is happy to help guide you through this complicated process.

 Drafting Wills & Trusts

-We can help you develop a plan to minimize the effect of the probate process
+Consulting with an estate planning attorney in Mt.
+Vernon to establish a will or trust can help you rest assured that your whole estate is covered.
+We can help you develop a plan to minimize the effect of the probate process on your estate.

 Creating an Advanced Healthcare Directive

 Proper estate planning is not just important for distributing the assets of a deceased person.
 Your estate plan should include items likes a living will, medical privacy forms, power of attorney, advance healthcare directives, and other documents that help your family and doctors know how to treat you.
 These documents are important not just because they outline your wishes for your healthcare, but because they become your voice when you're incapacitated and unable to speak for yourself.